0xCoto/Virgo/paper.md

 For the last decades, radio astronomy has been among the most fundamental branches of astrophysics.
-This is due to the fact that a variety of celestial objects emit electromagnetic radiation at radio wavelengths, which has lead to the development of radio telescopes, capable of revealing the otherwise-hidden astrophysical properties of the universe.
+This is due to the fact that a variety of celestial objects emit electromagnetic radiation at radio wavelengths, which has led to the development of radio telescopes, capable of revealing the otherwise-hidden astrophysical properties of the universe.
 An important requirement that makes radio astronomy observations and analyses possible is an appropriate software pipeline compatible with the